yakov-vaisbourd/yakov-vaisbourd.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher at the mathematics and statistics department, McGill university, QC, Canada.
+I am working with Assoc.
+Prof. Tim Hoheisel and Asst.
+Prof. Courtney Paquette.

 My research is focused on continuous optimization with a particular interest in decomposition and first order methods for solving large scale, possibly nonconvex, problems.